Frequently Asked Questions

 • Every clients circumstances are different and the length of time they are in therapy differ.
 You and your therapist will discuss appropriate frequency and treatment planning that best fit your needs.
 Most therapy relationships start with regular sessions to build momentum and get you learning the how-to steps quickly.

-• We are available Monday - Friday, anywhere from 8am to 8pm.
+• We are available Monday - Thursday, anywhere from 8am to 8pm.
 Please note that each therapist has their own schedule, contact the office for more specific information.

 • Yes, our therapists usually have active waitlists.
 It is hard for us to predict how long the wait may be due to a number of factors.
 Each therapist works to keep their list as up to date as possible.
 You are welcome to check back in with the therapist at any time for the newest updates.